-In the course of your work with our Company you are likely to collect, use, transfer or store personal information about employees, clients, customers and suppliers, for example their names and home addresses.
-The UK's data protection legislation, including the General Data Protection Regulations (GDPR) contains strict principles and legal conditions which must be followed before and during any processing of any personal information.
+In the course of your work with Time to Talk Befriending you are likely to collect, use, transfer or store personal information about employees, volunteers, members, trustees, customers, and suppliers, for example their names and home addresses.
+The UK's data protection legislation, including the General Data Protection Regulations (GDPR), contains strict principles and legal conditions which must be followed before and during any processing or any personal information.

-The purpose of this policy is to ensure that you are aware that everyone has a responsibility to comply with the principles and legal conditions provided by the data protection legislation, including the GDPR and failure to meet those responsibilities are likely to lead to serious consequences.
-Firstly, a serious breach of data protection is likely to be a disciplinary offence and will be dealt with under the Company's disciplinary procedure.
-If you access another employee's personnel records or any sensitive personal information without authority, this will constitute a gross misconduct offence and could lead to your summary dismissal.
-Additionally, if you knowingly or recklessly disclose personal data in breach of the data protection legislation, including the GDPR you may be held personally criminally accountable for any such breach.
+The purpose of this policy is to ensure that you are aware that everyone has a responsibility to comply with the principles and legal conditions provided by the data protection legislation, including the GDPR, and failure to meet those responsibilities are likely to lead to serious consequences.
+Firstly, a serious breach of data protection is likely to be disciplinary offence and will be dealt with under Time to Talk Befriending's disciplinary procedure.
+If you access another employee's or volunteer's personnel records or any sensitive personal information without authority, this will constitute a gross misconduct offence and could lead to your summary dismissal.

+Additionally, if you knowingly or recklessly disclose personal data in breach of the data protection legislation, including the GDPR, you may be held personally criminally accountable for any such breach.

-Breach of the data protection legislation, including the GDPR rules can cause distress to the individuals affected by the breach and is likely to leave the Company at risk of serious financial consequences.
+Breach of the data protection legislation, including the GDPR rules, can cause distress to the individuals affected by the breach and is likely to leave Time to Talk Befriending at risk of serious financial consequences.

-If you are in any doubt about what you can or cannot disclose and to whom, do not disclose the personal information until you have sought further advice from the Company's data representative - Joshua Yeardley - info@associatedstudios.co.uk.
+If you are in any doubt about what you can or cannot disclose and to whom, do not disclose the personal information until you have sought further advice from Time to Talk Befriending's Data Protection Officer, Emily Kenward or Sally Crawford. emily@tttb.org.uk / sally@tttb.org.uk.

 This policy does not form part of a contract of employment.
-However, it is mandatory that all employees, workers or contractors must read, understand and comply with the content of this policy and you must attend associated training relating to its content and operation.
-Failure to adhere to this policy is likely to be regarded as a serious disciplinary matter and will be dealt with under the Company's disciplinary rules and procedures.
+However, it is mandatory that all employees, volunteers, workers, or contractors must read, understand and comply with the content of this policy and you must attend associated training relating to its content and operation.

+Failure to adhere to this policy is likely to be regarded as a serious disciplinary matter and will be dealt with under Time to Talk Befriending's disciplinary rules and procedures.